mulesoft/api-console/README.md

 ### Using API components

-This is advanced option for developers to embed the console or one of it's components into existing web page.
+This is an advanced option for developers to embed the console or one of its components into existing web page.

 API console is a web component.
-This mean it can be used in any web environments (browser, Chrome frame, Electron app etc).
-Also it can be mixed with any framework as it does not reference other frameworks.
+This mean it can be used in any web environments (browser, Chrome frame, Electron app, etc.).
+Also, it can be mixed with any framework, as it does not reference other frameworks.

-This version of the console still works with `bower` as a dependency manager as it works with HTML imports.
-Next version will work with ES6 module imports which supports npm as a dependency management system.
+This version of the console still works with `bower` as a dependency manager, as it works with HTML imports.
+Next version will work with ES6 module imports, which supports npm as a dependency management system.

 First, use [Bower][] to install the console and its dependencies: